HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-tumor-specimen-intro.md

 ### Usage

-Used to represent a tumor that has been removed from the body.
+Used to represent a tumor or portion of a tumor that has been removed from the body.

 ### Conformance